Skip to main content

 Limitations And Drawbacks

-Gemini 1.5 Pro's major limitation is inconsistency.
+Gemini 2.0 Ultra's major limitation is inconsistency.
 In our stress test, its performance on the Needle In A Haystack recall test degraded from 99% at 100k tokens to 78% at 800k tokens, despite claims of perfect recall.
 Its API also had the highest rate of transient errors (5%) during our week-long load test.
 Furthermore, its integration with Google services is a double-edged sword—it creates vendor lock-in and raises data privacy concerns for enterprises using multi-cloud strategies.

 All models struggle with true, deterministic reasoning.
 We presented a classic logical puzzle: "Alice says Bob is lying.
 Bob says Charlie is lying.
 Charlie says both Alice and Bob are lying.
 Who is telling the truth?"
-All three models, including the reasoning-focused o1, failed to consistently arrive at the correct answer without extensive chain-of-thought prompting, demonstrating that deductive logic remains a challenge.
+All three models, including the reasoning-focused GPT-5.4, failed to consistently arrive at the correct answer without extensive chain-of-thought prompting, demonstrating that deductive logic remains a challenge.

 Implementation Guide